How To

 • The athlete's prior test knowledge/experience

-• Accuracy of measurements (times, distances etc.)
+• The accuracy of measurements (times, distances, etc.)

-• Inappropriate warm up
+• Inappropriate warm-up

 • People present

-• The personality, knowledge and skill of the tester
+• The personality, knowledge, and skill of the tester

-Unless we take control of most of these variables the actual measurement itself may not be valid and we may never know where we are.
+Unless we take control of most of these variables the actual measurement itself may not be valid, and we may never know where we are.

 Accuracy and precision

 We also need to consider or at least be aware of accuracy and precision when taking measurements and assessing their validity.
-Accuracy means it is the right answer - would we arrive at the same answer using a different but compatible measurement system?
+Accuracy means it is the right answer - would we arrive at the same solution using a different but compatible measurement system?
 Precision means we can get the same or similar result every time - but, it may not necessarily be the right one!

 For example, if I shoot three arrows at a target aiming for the centre, then I am accurate if I hit the centre but not accurate if I do not.
 If all of the arrows hit the centre then I am accurate and precise.
-If all of the arrows miss the centre but land in a tight cluster, say, on an outer edge, then I have excellent precision but poor accuracy.
-If the arrows land all over the place then my performance is neither accurate nor precise.
-If I do not have control of something e.g. such as a variable wind then I will probably lose accuracy and precision.
+If all of the arrows miss the centre, but land in a tight cluster, say, on an outer edge, then I have excellent precision but poor accuracy.
+If the arrows land all over the place, then my performance is neither accurate nor precise.
+If I do not have control of something, e.g. such as a variable wind, then I will probably lose accuracy and precision.

 Finally …..

-In constructing tests it is important to make sure that they really measure the factors required to be tested, and are thus objective rather than subjective.
-In doing so all tests should therefore be specific (designed to assess an athlete's fitness for the activity in question), valid (test what they purpose to test), reliable (capable of consistent repetition) and objective (produce a consistent result irrespective of the tester).
+In doing so all tests should, therefore, be specific (designed to assess an athlete's fitness for the activity in question), valid (test what they purpose to test), reliable (capable of consistent repetition), and objective (produce a consistent result irrespective of the tester).

 Article Reference

-• Hetherington N. (2005), "How to recognise improvement", Brian Mackenzie's Successful Coaching (ISSN 1745-7513), Issue 26
+• HETHERINGTON, N. (2005) How to recognise improvement.
+Brian Mackenzie's Successful Coaching, (ISSN 1745-7513/ 26 / October), p.
+10